MJL-test-it/resource-guru-challenge/array_level/README.md

 gem 'array_level', 'url goes here'
 ```

+- The commit history has not been squashed to retain example of workflow.

 ## Files
 - specs for the new method are included in the `specs` folder.
 - implementation is found in `lib`